 In the dialog box that appears, enter a name for your app.

 Select Check availability to verify that the name you chose is available.

 Associate the new offer with a publisher.
 A publisher represents an account for your organization.
-You may have a need to create the offer under a particular publisher.
-If you don’t, you can simply accept the publisher account you’re signed in to.
+You might have a need to create the offer under a particular publisher.
+If you don't, you can simply accept the publisher account you're signed in to.

 Step 3: Tell us about your Product Setup

 When filling out the Product setup page, you need to answer the following questions: